 BSAN 885.
 Business Analytics Capstone (3).

-Provides an opportunity for students to work on a project that draws on the skills learned from descriptive, predictive and prescriptive analytics modeling to frame a business problem, work effectively with data, visualize data, and use statistical or optimization models to support data-driven decision-making processes.
-Whenever possible, projects are based on a real business problem faced by organizations in the business community.
-The capstone project also furthers student skills in developing business insight from quantitative analysis, knowledge of functional areas in business or/and specific industries, managing a project from start to finish, communicating with stakeholders, and using storytelling to present the final project.
+Provides an opportunity for students to work on a project that draws on the skills learned from descriptive, predictive and prescriptive analytics modeling to frame a business problem, work effectively with data, visualize data, and use statistical, machine-learning or optimization models to support data-driven decision-making processes.
+Whenever possible, projects are based on real business problems faced by organizations in the business community.
+The capstone project also furthers student skills in developing business insight from quantitative analysis, knowledge of functional areas in business and/or specific industries, managing a project from start to finish, communicating with stakeholders, and using storytelling to present the final project.
 Pre- or corequisite(s): BSAN 735 or BSAN 875 or instructor's consent.